CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Experiments

 \subsection{Classifiers}

-We compared the performance of a baseline model, ME6 Contextual, with several LLM-based approaches: zero-shot, few-shot, and fine-tuned models.
+We compared the performance of a baseline model, ME6 Contextual, with several LLM-based approaches, including zero-shot, few-shot, and fine-tuned models.

 \paragraph{ME6 Contextual.} We reimplemented ME6 Contextual as a baseline.
 This method uses BERT-based contextual embeddings to train a support vector classifier (SVC) that predicts CEFR levels.
 For the hyperparameters of BERT and SVC that were not explicitly specified in the original study~\cite{Aleksandrova:23}, we used their default settings.
-Although this model supports MWEs, we exclude MWEs to align with the scope of WordNet, which contains almost none.
-We trained three versions of this model: one on 90\% of the EVP examples, one on our SemCor-CEFR corpus, and one on a mixture of both.
-As noted in Section~\ref{sec:our_wordnet}, a single sense in our corpus may have multiple levels; therefore, we created one training example per level when training on our data.
-If the model trained on our corpus performs comparably to the one trained on the gold-standard EVP examples, it would support the accuracy of our level annotations.
+Although the model supports MWEs, we excluded them to align with the scope of WordNet, which contains very few MWEs.
+We trained three versions of the model: one on 90\% of the EVP examples, one on the SemCor-CEFR corpus, and one on a combination of both.
+If the model trained on our corpus performs comparably to the model trained on the gold-standard EVP examples, this would support the accuracy of our level annotations.

+As noted in Section~\ref{sec:our_wordnet}, a single sense in our corpus may be associated with multiple CEFR levels.
+Therefore, when training on our data, we created one training example per level.
+These multi-level assignments arise when a single WordNet sense aligns with multiple, more fine-grained EVP senses.
+Rather than discarding them as noise, we split them into separate training instances—one per level—and treat them as alternative supervision signals.
+Because 96.84\% of senses in our WordNet receive a single CEFR label (Table~\ref{tab:cefr-labels-per-sense} in Appendix~\ref{sec:multi_labeled_sense_keys}), we expect the overall impact of this multi-label handling to be limited.
+Nevertheless, since the EVP evaluation examples provide a single gold level per sentence, this strategy may introduce label ambiguity and reduce performance.
+Importantly, it should not provide an advantage over models trained solely on EVP data.

-\paragraph{Zero-Shot LLM.} We evaluated an LLM's inherent ability to classify CEFR levels without any examples.
-Using the prompt and parameter settings in Appendix~\ref{sec:appendix_a}, we provided the model (GPT-5, checkpoint \texttt{gpt-5-2025-08-07}) with a target word and its context and asked it to output the corresponding CEFR level.
+\paragraph{Zero-Shot LLM.} We evaluated the LLM's inherent ability to classify CEFR levels without providing any examples.
+Using the prompt and parameter settings described in Appendix~\ref{sec:appendix_a}, we provided the model (GPT-5, checkpoint \texttt{gpt-5-2025-08-07}) with a target word and its context and asked it to output the corresponding CEFR level.